broadinstitute/cromwell/docs/tutorials/PipelinesApi101.md

-## Getting started on Google Pipelines API
+## Getting started on Google Cloud with the Genomics Pipelines API

 ## Pipelines API v2